jsastriawan/pyws/Readme.md

 ## AMT SOL PuTTY launcher

-This utility will start Telnet server at a random TCP port, delay executes PuTTY client to connect to the specified random port, establish authenticated websocket redirection session to AMT system upon accepting VNC client connection, and then shuffles the packet between websocket and Telnet connection.
+This utility will start Telnet server at a random TCP port, delay executes PuTTY client to connect to the specified random port, establish authenticated websocket redirection session to AMT system upon accepting Telnet client connection, and then shuffles the packet between websocket and Telnet connection.
+Adjust "putty" path for Windows appropriately for using this script on Windows.

 ```mermaid
 sequenceDiagram